Paul G. Gaffron

 In addition, we act as a sending organisation for many young volunteers from Germany who get the chance to work with our friendly NGOs in Spain, Russia, Estonia and Georgia every year.
 For the development of our projects we invite interns and trainees from Germany and abroad.

 East-West-East wants to contribute to building peace between nations and people.
 Therefore we cooperate with the association "Hagener Friedenszeichen".
 Together we organise different peaceful rallies and demonstrations and speak out against discrimination, human rights violations and militarization.

 If you join our organisation, you can show your active citizenship and get support.
 You have the opportunity to participate in international youth projects on social topics for free.
 You can also have fun with new friends and practice your language skills.

-The East West East Project has been in existence since 2005 and has carried out many international projects since then, funded by the European Union's ERASMUS+ Youth Programme or its predecessors.
+The East-West-East Project has been in existence since 2005 and has carried out many international projects since then, funded by the European Union's ERASMUS+ Youth Programme or its predecessors.
 Starting from the anti-racism work in the nineties of the last century, many international youth encounters took place in the Berchum Youth Education Centre in Hagen, especially with the countries of the former Soviet Union.
 The association was founded in the summer of 2017.
 In the meantime, we are recognized as a charitable organization and as an independent youth welfare organization.
-We cooperate with 20 partner groups throughout Europe.
+We cooperate with more than 20 partner groups throughout Europe.